Manning control: Controversy

-A soldier from the Parachute Regiment, Corporal Paul Biddiss, was told in November 1999 by his Commanding Officer Lt Col Kennett that he would be manning controlled.
-He refused to sign off his old contract as it was alleged he should never have been subject to the system; it is believed he was the first soldier to refuse.
+A soldier from the Parachute Regiment, Corporal Paul Biddiss, was told in November 1999 by his Company Commander, Major Mike Nott that he would be manning controlled.
+Its alleged in court papers the soldiers application to see his Commanding Officer Lt Col Kennett to seek redress was blocked.
+He refused to sign off his old contract as it was alleged he should never have been subject to the policy; it is believed he was the first soldier to refuse.
 He won his fight against the system and is still a serving soldier.
 This was the turning point for Manning Control due mainly to the treatment Cpl Biddiss and his family were alleged to have endured during the Manning Control process.
 This generated media attention to what was until then an unknown system of mass discharging of soldiers, allegedly for their pension rights.

-On 29 Apr 2002, Michael Smith, defence correspondent of The Daily Telegraph, Tom Newton Dunn, defence editor of the Daily Mirror and Andrew Gilligan from the Radio 4 Today programme, publicized the case of Cpl Paul Biddiss, in a combined effort and with the campaigning solicitor Thomas Reah, who later went on to help establish the British Armed Forces Federation under the leadership of Douglas Young.
+On 29 Apr 2002, Michael Smith, defence correspondent of The Daily Telegraph, Tom Newton Dunn, defence editor of the Daily Mirror and Andrew Gilligan from the Radio 4 Today programme, publicized the case of Cpl Paul Biddiss, in a combined effort and with the campaigning solicitor Thomas Reah and Private Investigator, Dave Howels.
+Howels later went on to help establish the British Armed Forces Federation under the leadership of Douglas Young.